-Do you want to know more about the spider curl?
-Then, you can use this exercise to build bigger bicep muscles.
-Bicep curls are the most straightforward way to grow the bicep.
+Do you want to know more about spider curls?
+You can use this exercise to build bigger bicep muscles.
+Spider curls are the most straightforward way to grow the bicep.
 However, there are many variations to choose from.
 For example, we can select from the humble dumbbell curl to the preacher curl.

 Each curl performed correctly grows the biceps larger.
 The bicep is a minor muscle.
 Thus, it shares the characteristics of other smaller muscle groups.
 Smaller muscle groups burn out quickly.
 Also, they are more sensitive to pain.